Changes in Waste Tire Regulations Brochure (en español)

 Facility Requiring Self Certification (A.R.S. § 49-762.05)

 A waste tire facility at which 5,000 or more waste tires are stored on any day and no tire is stored for more than 12 months.
 Counties and municipalities are not subject to the time limit restrictions.
 Waste tire shredding and processing facilities also require self-certification.

-Notice: New rules effective July 01, 2012, require self-certification facilities to pay a registration fee.
+Notice: Rules effective July 01, 2012 require self-certification facilities to pay a registration fee.
 The fees are for initial registration of new or existing facilities and subsequent annual registration.

 Facility Requiring a Solid Waste Facility Plan Approval (A.R.S. § 49-762)

 A site at which 500 or more waste tires are stored on any day and any tire is stored for more than 12 months.
 Waste tire collection sites owned by counties and municipalities are not subject to plan approval.

 Other Waste Tire Sites

 Sites that store more than 100 used tires outside on any day must comply with requirements of A.R.S. § 44-1304.01.
 It is unlawful to store one hundred or more used motor vehicle tires outdoors as follows:

 - In any fashion that exceeds twenty feet in height.

 - In a pile that is more than one hundred fifty feet from a twenty foot wide access route that allows fire control apparatus to approach the pile.
 Access routes between and around tire piles shall be at least twenty feet wide and maintained free of accumulations of rubbish, equipment or other materials.
 Access routes shall be spaced so that a maximum grid system unit of fifty feet by one hundred fifty feet is maintained.